cmacdonnacha/react-boilerplate/README.md

 ## TODO

 - Automatically bump version, git tag and perform release via github actions
+- Use async/await instead of promise in friendsSlice.ts
 - When [this PR](https://github.com/facebook/create-react-app/pull/8362) is merged, change `"test": "react-scripts test --env=jest-environment-jsdom-sixteen"` back to `"test": "react-scripts test"`.
 This is a temp alternative, see [this](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0).
 Change `test:no-watch` as well.

 <!-- prettier-ignore-start -->